corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-state.md

 tags:
 - tutorial
 - cordapp
-title: "Write the `MarsVoucher` and `BoardingTicket` states"
+title: "Write the MarsVoucher and BoardingTicket states"
 ---

-In Corda, states are immutable objects on the ledger that represent a fact agreed upon by one or more Corda nodes at a specific point in time.
-They can represent facts of any kind - in this example, the states represent the voucher for a trip to Mars (`MarsVoucher`) and a ticket (`BoardingTicket`) given to the customer when they redeem their voucher.
+In Corda, states are immutable objects on the ledger.
+One or more Corda nodes agree that these objects exist at a specific point in time.
+These objects can represent different types of information - in this example, the states represent the voucher for a trip to Mars (`MarsVoucher`) and a ticket (`BoardingTicket`) given to the customer when they redeem their voucher.
 These states represent information that Mars Express and Peter share and have agreed upon.

 States relevant to a specific node are stored in that node's vault.
 For a state to evolve, the current state must be marked as historic and a new, updated state must be created.
 The `MarsVoucher` state is issued by the company Mars Express to Peter, so it is stored in both nodes' vaults.
 When Peter redeems his voucher, the `MarsVoucher` state is spent and this information is updated in both vaults.
 It's a similar process for the `BoardingTicket` state.
 The state is issued by Mars Express and spent when Peter takes his trip.
 Both the voucher and ticket are valid for single-use only - when the states are spent, it guarantees that they cannot be used again.